 Holiday shopping can account for as much as 30 percent of annual sales for retailers.
 Depending on your systems’ ability to handle the ebb and flow of traffic, that day can either be a story of success or a major fiasco.

-Holiday readiness services can make a huge difference, as well as the right holiday strategies.
+Holiday readiness services can make a huge difference and the right holiday strategies.
 For example, one Pivotree client saw an average 800 percent increase in user sessions during Black Friday 2018, and it proved to be a great success.